 The fees charged by Silent-Vault are as follows:

-NB: Pricing for LTC relative to other assets is determined using the posted average price of LTC in USD on the btc-e exchange, as reported at this URL.
-Prices are sampled roughly every 16 minutes.
-(Prices of other assets such as gold and fiat currencies are sampled more often, every 2-3 minutes.)
+NB: Pricing for LTC relative to other assets is determined using the average price of LTC in USD , averaged across a number of exchange platforms, calculated by CoinMarketcap.com and reported at this URL.
+Prices are sampled roughly every 6 minutes.
+(Prices of other assets such as gold and fiat currencies are sampled more often, every 2 minutes.)